Joey305/autodock-WEBSERVER/README.md

 - `runDOCKING-tmux.sh`
 - generated `.lsf` submission scripts

-Use this only if your lab or cluster environment already supports the expected LSF workflow.
+Use this mode only in environments that already provide the expected LSF scheduler workflow.

 ## Scripts and Commands